SmartAdvisorOnline

 The Metadata Mirror

 Encryption protects content, but the useful question is what each observer can still infer.
-This is where many users finally understand why a VPN helps — and why it does not make you invisible.
+Here, many users finally understand why a VPN helps - and why it does not make you invisible.

 🪞 The Metadata Mirror